 I remember the very first time we raised chickens.
 I wasn’t “all-in” if you will, for a few different reasons.
 First off, our flock was fully grown when we got them.
 We didn’t start from the chick stage.
 They weren’t the cute little balls of fluff that we could play with and get to know their personalities.
 So, naturally, we didn’t have that bond.
 Second, they were so stinky, dirty and dusty and none of those things appealed to me.
-Lastly, I had read about chicken mites and lice.
-Everyone pause and take a deep breath.
+Lastly, I read about chicken mites and lice.
+(Everyone pause and take a deep breath here).
 I was mortified at the thought of little microscopic bugs crawling around and possibly getting on one of us or our kids!
 Ewwww.
 Thankfully, now I know that chicken mites and lice don’t survive on humans.
 Whew!
-But back then, I had decided that maybe I just wasn’t cut out for being the “crazy chicken lady”.
+But back then, I had decided that maybe I just wasn’t cut out for being this “crazy chicken lady”.

 Now, fast forward to where I am today.
 I’m crazy about my flock and honestly can’t spend enough time out in the coop snuggling, talking and just simply watching their goofy behaviors.
 I wear this “crazy chicken lady” label like a badge of honor!
 What changed?
 Education for one.
 I know so much more about these wonderful birds.
 Also, we’ve raised our flock from the chick stage which is a game changer.
 But, if I’m going to be completely honest with you, my feathered family members can still stink and create a lot of dust!
 Although I’m getting used to that part of backyard chickening, the little creatures I still don’t want to deal with are the mites and lice!